 The current metro system consists of three lines, with a fourth one currently under construction.

 Line 1, the green line, known as the ISAP electric railway, runs southwest to northeast from the port of Piraeus to Kifissia, via the Athens city center.
 It’s the oldest part of the metro system, which you can tell by both train and stations, however, that’s not always a bad thing.
 The end station in Piraeus could be seen as a destination in its own right, being that it is a living piece of history, built in 1929 to resemble a miniature of Milan’s central rail station.
 Meanwhile, all stations have been renovated and updated with new ticketing systems, and more.
 Urban rail operator STASY recently transferred three newer trains to this line.
+The first and last trains depart from the terminal stations 05:00 and 00:30 every day (the last train, in both directions, only goes as far as Omonia station, while the last trains running the entire route leave the terminal stations at 00:15).
 Key stations are: Piraeus, Thiseio, Monastiraki and Omonia.

 Line 2, the red line, runs north to south from Anthoupoli to the old Athens airport at Elliniko, which is currently the subject of the country’s biggest urban redevelopment plan.
 This location will soon feature hotels, a marina, an aquarium, a shopping mall, an enormous park, a casino, and business centers, and will likely become a destination for visitors as well as locals.
+The first trains depart from the terminal stations at 05:00 every day.
+On weekdays and Sundays, the last trains depart from Elliniko at 00:04 and from Anthoupoli at 00:08.
+On Fridays and Saturdays the last trains depart later, at 01:11 and 01:14, respectively.
 Key stations today are Omonia, Syntagma, Akropolis, and Syngrou/Fix.

 Line 3, the blue line, running west to east from Nikea through Halandri, and then continuing south to the Athens International Airport, is currently being extended.
 Three new stations were added to this line in 2020, and the plan is for it to eventually reach the port of Piraeus.
 Connecting the airport to the port will likely increase traffic on this line.
+The first trains depart at 05:30 every day, while the last depart at 00:05 from Nikea and 00:02 from Doukissis Plakentias on weekdays and Sundays, and at 01:11 and 01:09 on Fridays and Saturdays, respectively.
+(The first and last trains, in both directions, only run between Nikea and Doukissis Plakentias, while the first train from Nikea to the airport departs at 06:01, and the first and last from the airport at 06:32 and 23:32).
 Key stations are: Airport Eleftherios Venizelos, Doukissis Plakentias (from here to the airport, trains share the rails with the Suburban Railway), Syntagma, Monastiraki and Kerameikos.

 See all the metro stations (and tram stations) listed here, or on the map above.